-Career outlook for forest worker
+Career outlook for forestry worker

 Currently employed in Scotland

+Salary information is provided by the "National Careers Service".
+"Oxford Economics" supplies job forecasts and employment figures.
 Due to COVID-19 the jobs market is constantly changing.
 Some of the information may not reflect the current situation.

 What's it like?

-You would carry out practical tasks in forests and woodlands to help care for and protect the environment.
+In this role, you'd carry out practical tasks in forests and woodlands to help care for and protect the environment.
 You’d plant, prune, and fell trees.
 You’d also protect trees from pests and disease.

 You would:

-- Prepare the ground for planting by clearing undergrowth
+• prepare the ground for planting by clearing undergrowth

-- Plant new tree seedlings
+• plant new tree seedlings

-- Dig out or install drainage systems
+• dig out or install drainage systems

-- Trim and cut back shrubs and other ground cover to promote the healthy growth of trees
+• trim and cut back shrubs and other ground cover to promote the healthy growth of trees

-- Use specialist tools to thin out densely wooded areas
+• use specialist tools to thin out densely wooded areas

-- Harvest trees, strip branches and cut felled tree trunks into specific lengths
+• harvest trees, strip branches and cut felled tree trunks into specific lengths

-- Protect the forest against insect pests and disease, particularly young trees
+• protect the forest against insect pests and disease, particularly young trees

-- Clear footpaths and nature trails, and maintain adjoining car parks
+• clear footpaths and nature trails, and maintain adjoining car parks

 Working conditions